 Now, we need to calculate the Fixed Overhead Revised Capacity Variance.

-Formula for Fixed Overhead Revised Capacity Variance is:
+The formula for Fixed Overhead Revised Capacity Variance is:

 Standard Rate * (Standard Quantity less Revised Budgeted Quantity)